 You may have the question, what if my spouse and I have had wills drawn up with each other in them?
 It is important to include in your agreement that those wills become void upon your Final Judgment and Decree.
 This is another place where a discussion with your divorce lawyers will be needed.
 In an Uncontested Divorce, include in your agreement that each party has signed the document voluntarily and without any influences of any kind.

 Should there be deeds, certificates of title or any other documents that are jointly in your names and should be transferred, there must be a paragraph in your separation agreement stating this for a divorce in Georgia.
-If you have a time frame for when this should be done you would list that in the paragraph as well.
+If you have a time frame for when your uncontested divorce.

 The second document required will be a child support worksheet.
 This worksheet was designed for calculating the exact amount of child support you are entitled.
 The key factors for this worksheet would be the gross income amount for one month of both you and your spouse.
 Another factor is if the children receive insurance, who pays the insurance and exactly how much is paid per month, and if your children attend daycare or some other type of after-school program you must include this in the divorce papers.